Aman Arora: Cabinet Minister

 5 MLAs including Aman Arora were inducted into the cabinet and their swearing in ceremony took place on 4 July 2022.
 On 5 July, Bhagwant Mann announced the expansion of his cabinet of ministers with five new ministers to the departments of Punjab state government.
-Aman Arora was among the inducted ministers and was given the charge of following departments.
+Aman Arora was among the inducted ministers and was given the charge of the following departments.